 5. Forced molting processes kill 5 to 10 percent of hens

 In many egg production farms, the practice of forced molting is used to trick the hens into higher levels of egg production.
 When their natural laying cycle ends, they are forced into another cycle by being placed into darkness for up to eight days and denied water and food.
-A huge number of hens die in the process, but is still considered to be “good practice” as it increases overall egg production on the farms.
+A huge number of hens die in the process but is still considered to be “good practice” as it increases overall egg production on the farms.

-6. New born animals are routinely mutilated
+6. Newborn animals are routinely mutilated

 Piglets are mutilated within the first two weeks of life by having their teeth clipped, tails cut off, and testicles removed.
-This is done without anesthetic, and is incredibly painful to the animals.
+This is done without anesthetic and is incredibly painful for the animals.
 It is done to prevent the pigs from damaging themselves and each other when they become agitated and distressed due to their cramped living conditions.
 Chickens have their beaks clipped for the same reason.

 7. Genetic manipulation has left 90 percent of broiler chickens unable to walk properly